HAKG2020/DSR/readme.md

-# DSCR
+# DSR
 ## Introduction

-Deep Social Collobrative Ranking (DSCR) is a new recommendation framework tailored to knowledge graph-based personalized recommendation.
-DSCR fully exploits both the social influence from potential friends and the collaborative influence from interactions for better embedding learning.
+Deep Social Recommendation (DSR) is a new recommendation framework tailored to knowledge graph-based personalized recommendation.
+DSR fully exploits both the social influence from potential friends and the collaborative influence from interactions for better embedding learning.

 ## Environment Requirement
 + Python == 3.7